-Every person on the autism spectrum is a phenomenal human being worthy of the best care and support available.
-And there are many in need of this care and support – one in 54 children in the U.S. is diagnosed with autism spectrum disorder (ASD) according to the Centers for Disease Control and Prevention (CDC), meaning serving this population is a critical issue for American families.
+If you have a teen on the autism spectrum, you know they’re a phenomenal human being worthy of the best care and support available.
+And they’re far from alone.
+In 2018, 1 in 44 children age 8 in the United States were diagnosed with autism spectrum disorder (ASD), according to the most recent data available from the Centers for Disease Control and Prevention’s Autism and Developmental Disabilities Monitoring Network.
+Serving this population is a critical issue for American families.

 Teens with autism need a holistic treatment perspective that supports their neurological, intellectual, and emotional needs.
-The science on this topic is constantly changing, so we sat down with Embark Behavioral Health’s Chief Clinical Officer, Rob Gent, M.A., LPC, to get his perspective on how friends, family, and caretakers can best support teens with autism.
+The science on this topic is constantly changing, so we sat down with Embark Behavioral Health Chief Clinical Officer Rob Gent to get his perspective on how parents and caretakers can best support teens with autism.

 Here’s what it all comes down to: relationships and routine.
 Let’s dive in.